francescq/wall/README.md

 It simulates a backend with a self-made api itemsApi with a local json file as a source

+To play with it start searching by "wall" as is the search it returns all the results

 Wall uses CI/CD with CircleCI and Heroku

 # Online demo